-Here is what we would choose to wear to a video interview following the guidelines we said above:
+Here is what we would choose to wear to a video interview following the guidelines above.

 Your face is the most important part of your interview because it will be the most visible on the video.
-That is why it is important to ensure you look good, your eyes are visible and that you don’t have anything too distracting on your face.
+That is why it’s important to ensure you look good, your eyes are visible and that you don’t have anything too distracting on your face.